Teknaive/Pharmacy-Administrator-LITE/README.md

 2. Navigate to the "dist" folder within the project directory.

+3. Click the .jar file

-3. Click the .jar file or open a command prompt or terminal window and run the following command:
+4. If the .jar file does not work, then open a command prompt or terminal window and run the following command:

    ```sh
    java -jar filename.jar